CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 This installs the Yothalot server and the yothalot library that you need for writing mapreduce jobs.
-However, the Yothalot daemon application only works if the "JSON-C" library is available on your system too.
+However, the Yothalot daemon application only works if the "JSON-C" and curl libraries are available on your system too.

+### Installation of libcurl

+The curl library can generally be found in your operating systems repository.
+If it can't be found in there head over to [the libcurl website](http://curl.haxx.se/download.html) to download according packages for the latest version.

 ### Installation of json-c